Cold Agglutinin Disease. Also often abbreviated as CAD or CAgD.

 Our Labor, Photography, Media, Domain and Server Expenses, are “out of pocket”.
 Covered by donations of time or money.
 Supplemented with funds raised through posted ads.
 All from our generous staff, readers, members, advertisers and contributors.
 We have no paid staff.

-If you wish to donate, write, edit, etc. Please contact us through our email.
+If you wish to donate, write, edit, etc. Please contact us.